 Censorship and Surveillance

-As of April 2019, there is very little government Internet censorship in the United States.
+As of April 2023, there is little government Internet censorship in the United States.
 However, the big tech and social media companies like Google, YouTube, and Facebook are known to use various types of censorship in the name of combating what they call “fake news.”

 The processes by which these companies apply their censorship are proprietary and totally opaque, so it is possible that you could get around some of this censorship by using IPVanish to log in from servers in other parts of the globe.